alchemycodelab/alchemy-fsjs-fall-2019/curriculum/class-33/lab/README.md

 * create a custom `useArtists` hook to get a list of artists
 * create a custom `useReleases` hook to get a list of releases
+* create a custom `useRecordings` hook got get a list of recordings
 * create a custom `useLyrics` hook to get lyrics

 ## New Features